joy126868/retinex-guided-llie/README.md

   │       └── gt/

 ## 3. Training
-Unlike the multi-stage training in the original CUE baseline, our method simplifies the process into a ***single end-to-end training stage*** for the enhancement network.
+Unlike the multi-stage training in the original CUE baseline, our method simplifies the process into a **single end-to-end training stage** for the enhancement network.

 ### Prerequisites
-Ensure your dataset paths are correctly configured in the configuration file:
-`options/train/retinex_guided_llie/retinex_guided_llie.yml` (Check your specific YAML path)
+The training configuration is located at: options/train/retinex_guided_llie/retinex_guided_llie.yml

 ### Run Training
 To train the Retinex-Guided model, run the following command: